-- Requesting medical records on professional emergency services and care claims on more than 20% of the claims, over the course of any 12-month period - Failing to process PPO and POS II, III claims within 30 working days or HMO and POS I claims within 45 working days at least 95% of the time over the course of any threemonth period - Failing to automatically pay interest penalties when processing exceeds the specified time frames at least 95% of the time over the course of any three-month period - Failing to notify providers of the appeal process when a claim is denied, adjusted or contested at least 95% of the time over the course of any three-month period - Failing to acknowledge initial provider appeals within 15 working days of receipt at least 95% of the time over the course of any three-month time period - Failing to resolve and provide written determination of initial provider appeals within 45 working days of receipt - Rescinding or modifying an authorization for health care services after the provider has rendered the service on three or more occasions over the course of any threemonth period
+- Failing to allow providers 30 working days, at least 95% of the time over the course of any three-month period, of their right to dispute a request to recover an overpayment. - Failing to acknowledge at least 95% of claims within 2 working days for electronic submissions, or 15 working days for paper submissions. - Failing to provide an accurate and clear written explanation of the specific reasons for denying, adjusting, or contesting a claim at least 95% of the time over any three-month period. - Including provider contract provision inconsistent with any of the applicable regulations of the Health and Safety Code or CCR, title 28 on three (3) or more occasions over the course of any three-month period. - Requesting medical records on more than 3% of claims, excluding professional emergency services and care claims, over the course of any 12-month period. - Requesting medical records on professional emergency services and care claims on more than 20% of the claims, over the course of any 12-month period. - Failing to process PPO and POS II, III claims within 30 working days or HMO and POS I claims within 45 working days at least 95% of the time over the course of any threemonth period. - Failing to automatically pay interest penalties when processing exceeds the specified time frames at least 95% of the time over the course of any three-month period. - Failing to notify providers of the provider dispute process when a claim is denied, adjusted, or contested at least 95% of the time over the course of any three-month period. - Failing to acknowledge initial provider disputes within 15 working days of receipt at least 95% of the time over the course of any three-month time period. - Failing to resolve and provide written determination of initial provider disputes within 45 working days of receipt. - Rescinding or modifying an authorization for health care services after the provider has rendered the service on three or more occasions over the course of any three-month period.